-- Tooth decay occurred when the leftover food particles started to get deposited in between teeth.
+- Severe Tooth decay occurred when the leftover food particles started to get deposited in between teeth.

-- Lack of proper brushing and flossing help the food particles to trap between teeth for long days.
+- Lack of proper brushing and flossing helps the food particles to trap between teeth for long days.

-- The bacteria, acid, food particles and saliva combine to form plaque which is a bacterium filled the sticky film.
+- The bacteria, acid, food particles, and saliva combine to form plaque, a bacterium filled with a sticky film.
 It aids in tooth decay and gum diseases.

 - The damage of tooth structure happened when the plaque bacteria break down the sugar inside the mouth.